jdwh08/AutoMLAgent/README.md

 ### Particularly Important Disclaimers

-This project is a proof of concept purely for research purposes and not intended for production, commercial, clinical, or other use.
+This project is a proof of concept purely for research purposes and not intended for commercial, production, clinical, or other use.

 The opinions, datasets, and methodologies expressed or used herein are solely my own or are publicly available, and do not reflect the views or opinions of my employer.

 This project does not guarantee any particular results, accuracy, or performance.
-The resulting models are not intended to be legal, medical, or any other professional advice.
+The resulting models are not intended to be used as professional advice in any way.

 While metrics may be included, users are strongly encouraged to validate on their datasets.
 The replication crisis is real.
-Testing on your own data is particularly true when considering real world risks such as bias, adversarial datasets, data compliance, etc.
+Testing on your own data is particularly needed when considering real world risks such as bias, adversarial datasets, data compliance, etc.

 ### License (and Additional Disclaimers)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of